axemonkey/blog.clivemurray.com/src/posts/2015/clives-album-of-the-year-1997.md

 I mean yes, it's all incredibly executed and very clever, but I just find it all just so *so* soulless.

 Not so, **Falling Into Infinity**.
 I can actually sing you lines from several of the songs without having to look at the lyrics!
 I can recall more than four of the song titles without looking at the CD cover!
-This was truly the last time I could claim that, and I really tried with the later bollocks, I honestly did.
+This was truly the last time I could claim that, and I really tried with the later rubbish, I honestly did.

 This all sounds awfully apologetic - it shouldn't. **FII** is a really good album - and remember it's only the third full-length album they released (in the LaBrie era, let's pretend the Dominici stuff didn't happen, it's best for everyone), and it felt to me like a proper natural progression from **Awake** and the intervening (but patchily produced) EP **A Change of Seasons**.